-This Recovery Plan was initially published as adraft to support a programme of engagement and consultation during Spring 2021, which has resulted in this document.
-Given the rapidly changing nature of the recovery, we have committed to developing a longer term strategy by the end of the year, taking into account recovery trends, to ensure that our collective activities have the strongest impact on the delivery of our subregional vision.
+This Recovery Plan wasis initially being published as adraft to support a programme of engagement and consultation during Spring 2021, which has resulted in this document.
+The LEP is keen to test whether our thinking on Recovery is right, especially the priority areas for focus-outlined in the plan.
+Given the rapidly changing nature of the recovery, we have committed to developing a longer term strategy by the end of financial year 2021-22 taking into account recovery trends, to ensure that our collective activities have the strongest impact on the delivery of our subregional vision.